alexwlchan/alexwlchan.net/src/_til/2024/2024-05-03-psephology.md

 He describes a scene on the [Douris cup](https://artsandculture.google.com/asset/douris-cup-douris/RgEQ3G5u78H7Zg?hl=en), in which men cast votes for Ajax and Odysseus using piles of pebbles -- a scene which appears in other, later artworks.
 One notable aspect is that there doesn't seem to be any secrecy involved in the voting; two men are in the middle of voting, and we can see who they're voting for.

+> The voting scene on the outside of a cup by Douris is the best known and most often reproduced of the paintings.
+Athena stands behind a low table (or altar?) which men approach from right and left.
+They are about to vote; two, in fact, are in the act of voting.
+That the others have already voted is clear from the two small piles of pebbles on the altar.
+The pebbles to the left appear to be about double the number of those on the right.
+They represent votes cast for Odysseus, the victor, while those to the right, fewer, have been cast for Ajax.
+The two heroes themselves appear at the extreme right and left.
+Athena, gesturing gracefully with her right hand, certifies Odysseus' victory, although the voting is not yet over.

+feels like a paralle of modern politics, where result is often known before voting is concluded

 (Sorry Ajax.)

 He also describes the use of pebbles as a counting mechanism, when fingers weren't sufficient.